mateoopa/web_crawler_exercise/README.md

 ## Run the web crawler

-1. Run the following command in your CLI to start the application.
+1. Run the following command in your CLI to start the web crawler.

     ```Shell
     python python crawler.py <start_url: string> <depth: number>